 Herpes simplex treatment does not require any type of recovery.
 Medications are intended to be used for the lifetime of the patient, so you should make sure that you take them as prescribed.

 Medical insurance does cover the cost of herpes simplex treatment.
 We will contact your insurance carrier to determine the level of coverage.
 You will need to make a co-payment at the time of your appointment, and you will be responsible for any remaining balance once the insurance processes the claim.
 We accept payment by cash, check, and major credit card.
 Downtown Dermatology offers financing options through CareCredit®.

 If you believe that you have been exposed to someone with the herpes simplex virus or if you find sores in your genital area, we recommend that you be evaluated by our board-certified dermatologist Dr. Hicks-Graham.

 Talking about the possibility of being exposed to a herpes simplex or living with the condition can be stressful and emotional.
 Board-certified dermatologist Dr. Shari Hicks-Graham has helped patients of all ages learn to take control of their herpes simplex infection.
 To learn more about living with herpes simplex, contact us to schedule a private and discrete consultation with Dr. Hicks-Graham.Herpes simplex is one of the most common sexually transmitted infections.
-Board-certified dermatologist Dr. Shari Hicks-Graham helps people in the Columbus and Upper Arlington area learn more about herpes simplex and treatments that can manage the outbreaks.
+Board-certified dermatologist Dr. Shari Hicks-Graham helps people in the Greater Columbus area learn more about herpes simplex and treatments that can manage the outbreaks.